waste-of-kindergarten/xpython37-v0.1/python/Doc/library/functools.rst

 .. function:: reduce(function, iterable[, initializer])

-   Apply *function* of two arguments cumulatively to the items of *iterable*, from left to right, so as to reduce the iterable to a single value.
+   Apply *function* of two arguments cumulatively to the items of *sequence*, from left to right, so as to reduce the sequence to a single value.
 For example, ``reduce(lambda x, y: x+y, [1, 2, 3, 4, 5])`` calculates ``((((1+2)+3)+4)+5)``.
-   The left argument, *x*, is the accumulated value and the right argument, *y*, is the update value from the *iterable*.
-If the optional *initializer* is present, it is placed before the items of the iterable in the calculation, and serves as a default when the iterable is empty.
-If *initializer* is not given and *iterable* contains only one item, the first item is returned.
+   The left argument, *x*, is the accumulated value and the right argument, *y*, is the update value from the *sequence*.
+If the optional *initializer* is present, it is placed before the items of the sequence in the calculation, and serves as a default when the sequence is empty.
+If *initializer* is not given and *sequence* contains only one item, the first item is returned.

    Roughly equivalent to::